Dwolla/dwolla-v2-node/README.md

 # Dwolla SDK for JavaScript

-This repository contains the source code for Dwolla's Node-based SDK, which allows developers to interact with Dwolla's [server-side API](https://developers.dwolla.com/api-reference) via a JavaScript API, with automatic OAuth token management.
+This repository contains the source code for Dwolla's Node-based SDK, which allows developers to interact with Dwolla's [server-side API](https://developers.dwolla.com/api-reference) via a JavaScript API, with automatic OAuth token management included.
 Any action that can be performed via an HTTP request can be made using this SDK when executed within a server-side environment.

 ## Table of Contents